shiningpanda/selenose/docs/index.rst

 Selenose provides a set of `Selenium <http://seleniumhq.org/>`_ related plugins for `nose <http://code.google.com/p/python-nose/>`_ developed by `ShiningPanda <https://www.shiningpanda.com>`_:

-* The :ref:`selenium-server-plugin` starts a `Selenium Server <http://seleniumhq.org/docs/05_selenium_rc.html#selenium-server>`_ before running tests, and stops it at the end of the tests.
+* :ref:`selenium-server-plugin` starts a `Selenium Server <http://seleniumhq.org/docs/05_selenium_rc.html#selenium-server>`_ before running tests, and stops it at the end of the tests.
-* The :ref:`selenium-driver-plugin` provides a `Selenium WebDriver <http://seleniumhq.org/docs/03_webdriver.html>`_ to the tests.
+* :ref:`selenium-driver-plugin` provides a `Selenium WebDriver <http://seleniumhq.org/docs/03_webdriver.html>`_ to the tests.

-The use of these plugins is detailed bellow, but let's have a look on :ref:`installation process <installation>` first.
+The use of these plugins is detailed bellow, but let's have a look on the :ref:`installation process <installation>` first.

 .. _installation: